nikitavoloboev/data/focusing/rules.md

 ## Naming

 - Twitter/Reddit/Instagram, get literal name if available.
-Capitalized.
-GitHub lowercased, literal name or with dashes.
-If name taken, can add \_ or App/HQ in the end.
+[Capitalized](https://twitter.com/CashApp).
+GitHub [lowercased](https://github.com/google), literal name or with dashes.
+If name taken, can add \_ or [HQ](https://twitter.com/SlackHQ)/[App](https://twitter.com/SparkMailApp) (if company) in the end.
 For Instagram, it's possible to get domain name literal like [narative.co](https://www.instagram.com/narative.co/).
 - For domains, get literal name, avoid dashes.
 Keep it to one registrar (Google Domains preferred).
 Prefer .com if not too expensive and not taken.
 Otherwise `.io`, `.app`, `.dev`, `.org`, `.xyz` are good.